Vic Ghezzi: Career

-Professional career

-Ghezzi won 11 times on the PGA Tour, including one major title, the 1941 PGA Championship, where he defeated Byron Nelson in 38 holes in the finals.
-He was selected for three Ryder Cup teams, 1939, 1941, and 1943, but each was canceled due to World War II.
+Ghezzi won ten times on the PGA Tour, including one major title, which was the 1941 PGA Championship, where he defeated Byron Nelson in 38 holes in the finals.
+He was selected for three Ryder Cup teams: in 1939, 1941, and 1943.
+However, each selection was canceled due to World War II.
 During the war, Ghezzi enlisted in the U.S. Army and began his training in early 1942.

-At the U.S. Open in 1946, he was in an 18-hole Sunday morning playoff with Lloyd Mangrum and Nelson.
+At the 1946 U.S. Open, he was in an 18-hole Sunday morning playoff with Lloyd Mangrum and Nelson.
 It ended in a three-way tie, forcing another 18 holes.
 Mangrum won that afternoon round by a single stroke over both Ghezzi and Nelson.

+Personal life

-Ghezzi was elected to the PGA of America's hall of fame in 1965.
-He died of cancer at age 65 the Miami Heart Institute in Miami Beach, Florida.
+In 1976, Ghezzi died of cancer at the age of 65 in the Miami Heart Institute in Miami Beach, Florida.

+Awards and honors

+In 1965, Ghezzi was elected to the PGA of America's Hall of Fame.